sdwebui-extensions/LanPaint/README.md

 ## Features

-- **Universal Compatibility** – Works instantly with almost any model (SD 1.5, XL, 3.5, Flux, HiDream, or custom LoRAs) and ControlNet.
+- **Universal Compatibility** – Works instantly with almost any model (SD 1.5, XL, 3.5, Flux, HiDream, Qwen-Image or custom LoRAs) and ControlNet.
 ![Inpainting Result 13](https://github.com/scraed/LanPaint/blob/master/examples/InpaintChara_13.jpg)
 - **No Training Needed** – Works out of the box with your existing model.
 - **Easy to Use** – Same workflow as standard ComfyUI KSampler.